 The universe is first defined as a possibility of “what” can happen.
 God’s consciousness is unlimited and He can know far beyond the material universe.
 The material universe is, however, a limited portion of everything that God can know, and it is defined as a limitation on God’s consciousness which focuses His attention on a specific set of possibilities.
 This set is the first stage of matter called pradhāna.

-The world exists not as objects, but as a proposal of experience.
+At this stage, the universe exists not as objects, but as a proposal of experience.
 If this proposal is accepted, then the universe can proceed.
 God’s approval is needed for this.
 His consciousness—or glancing at the proposal—is the act of granting approval.
-Thus when He has agreed for a universe to be created, all that is possible (i.e. inside the universe) and all that is impossible (i.e. outside of it) is defined.
+Thus when He agrees for a universe to be created, all that is possible (inside the universe) and all that is impossible (outside of it) is defined.
 The limits on what is possible constitute the boundary of conscious experience in that universe.
 Once the limits are defined, a “set” of possibilities has been created.
-The form of God who delineates the boundaries of each universe (and thereby creating the various universes) is called Karanodakaśāyī Viṣṇu.
+The form of God who delineates the boundaries of each universe (and thereby creates the various universes) is called Karanodakaśāyī Viṣṇu.

 We can understand the universal creation through the analogy of music.
 The universe as a whole is like a musical octave.
 The higher and lower locations inside the octave are like the higher and lower notes in the scale.
-And these notes are played one by one to produce a musical composition.
-The universe is similarly created by first defining an octave, then defining notes, and then playing them.
+And these notes are played one by one to produce a musical composition which can be enjoyed.
+The universe is similarly created by first defining an octave, then defining the notes, and then playing them.
 Different forms of God are involved in picking the octave, the musical notes within it, and playing the notes.

 The Evolution of Individual Trajectories

 The events in the universe do not depend on any soul.
-The soul is a bird that can sit on a branch, but he doesn’t determine the existence of the branch itself.
+The soul is just like a bird that can sit on a branch, but he doesn’t determine the existence of the branch itself.
 Rather, the soul sits on the branch on when the branch exists.
 The soul also jumps from branch to branch, each time experiencing a new part of the universe, and this jumping is called transmigration rather than motion.
 We can thus envision two kinds of changes.
 The first change involves the appearance and disappearance of different branches of the tree.
 The second change involves the bird jumping from one branch to another.
 These two changes correspond to the two kinds of laws mentioned above, pertaining to the events and trajectories.
 The production of different branches is the events.
 The bird jumping from one branch to another is the trajectory that joins the different events.